-When considering an acoustic electric guitar under 400 clams, you’re going to have a heck of a time filtering.
+When considering an acoustic electric guitar under 400 clams, you’re going to have a heck of a time filtering through your options.
 Let’s help you out.
 The Fender Sonoran SCE Acoustic Electric Guitar falls into that budget with a traditional yet vintage appeal.
 It has a solid spruce top with the same Fishman pickup system.

 However, if you’re a lefty like Tim Armstrong and you still want a Fender, the left-hand model is worth the hefty cost.
 We know, it’s not fair that you have to pay more just because you’re special.
 But, you’ll find it’s worth it when you have a perfect fit.

-To keep things in budget perspective, the under 300 dollar Yamaha APX500III Thinline Cutaway Acoustic-Electric Guitar is worthy competition to the Hellcat.
+To keep things in budget perspective, the Yamaha APX500III Thinline Cutaway Acoustic-Electric Guitar is worthy competition to the Hellcat at under $300.
 It has an APX thinline body with the black finish.
 Of course there are other finishes available, but to keep things as “Tim Armstrong” as it gets, this would be your best bet.

 Fender Tim Armstrong Hellcat Q&A